 What happens if my neighbour and I cannot agree?

-The best way of settling any point of difference is by friendly discussion with your neighbour.
+The best way of settling any point of difference is by a friendly discussion with your neighbour.
 Any party wall notices and agreements must always be put in writing.
 A quick chat over the garden fence is NOT satisfactory and in our experience can lead to misunderstanding and disputes.

 If your neighbour does not agree to the work in your Notice, you could ask them whether they would be willing to jointly appoint what the Party Wall Act calls an ‘agreed surveyor’ to draw up a ‘party wall award’.
-Ideally the agreed surveyor should be independent and not be the same person that you intend to employ to supervise your building work.
+Ideally, the agreed surveyor should be independent and not be the same person that you intend to employ to supervise your building work.

-Alternatively, each neighbour can appoint a party wall surveyor to consider the work and agree a party wall award between them.
-The two party wall surveyors must nominate a ‘third surveyor’ who would be called in to arbitrate if the two party wall surveyors cannot agree.
+Alternatively, each neighbour can appoint a party wall surveyor to consider the work and agree to a party wall award between them.
+The party wall surveyors must nominate a ‘third surveyor’ who would be called in to arbitrate if the party wall surveyors cannot agree.
 The third surveyor does not cost anything until a matter is referred to them.
 Your party wall surveyor will discuss this with you before making a referral.

 In all cases, surveyors appointed to negotiate and prepare an award or party wall agreement must behave impartially and consider the interests of both neighbours.
 They do not act as advocates for each side.